AustineSamuel/imageSlider/README.md

   {src:"https://i.imgur.com/mfdDZAZ.jpg"},
-  {src:"https://i.imgur.com/PiWc1hU.jpg"}//you put as many as you want ] imageSlider(myImages);//call this anyway I you code it will work
+  {src:"https://i.imgur.com/PiWc1hU.jpg"}//you put as many as you want ] imageSlider(myImages);//call this anyway In your code it will work